bitshares/bitshares.github.io-old/_posts/en/2015-06-08-migrating-to-bitshares-2.0.md

 ## User Interface Migration

-The new BitShares UI will be an entirely hosted wallet with private keys maintained in the browser and hosted at bitshares.org.
+The new BitShares UI will be an entirely browser-based wallet hosted at bitshares.org, with private keys maintained in the browser.
 Initially the only full client wallet will be command line and geared toward exchanges and servers.
 Eventually a downloadable GUI wallet will be produced.

 ## BitAsset / User Issued Asset Migration